WagnerGFX/UnityCorePackage/README.md

 ### Script Templates
 - Fully customized script template creation.
-- Uses individual methods for each template tag.
+- Uses individual methods to process each tag in a template.
-- Allows to use your own tags or override existing behavior.
+- Can inject your own behavior to process tags or override existing behaviors.
-- Can change the default script creation behavior from beggining to end.
+- Can change the default script creation behavior from start to end.
 - I highly suggest keeping the sample files as a base.

 ### Singleton